 Thranduil beheads an orc while apparently looking the other way.
 Given his injuries, which include a milky white eye that he hides with glamour, it's likely that he's blind in one eye, and has learned a fighting style that takes his limited vision into account.

 The "last light on the Durin's Day" has been changed from sunlight in the book to moonlight in the movie.
 But the Moon doesn't have any light on its own, so the light of the Moon is indeed the last light of the Sun reflecting from it.
+Also, the writing on the map that shows this condition for finding the door is hidden by moon runes, which are only revealed by a certain moonlight in a certain time of the year.
+It makes sense that the people that made the door and hid the conditions to finding the door on the map would tie finding the door to the moon as well.

 Why do the characters keep the same length and, for many of the dwarves, high degree of organization of facial hair throughout the films, even Kíli's unchanging Perma Stubble?
 It's because the story is based on Bilbo's memories, jotted down more than half a century after the fact.
 We're mainly seeing the characters as Bilbo remembers them, rather than tracking their facial hair growth in real time.